Theories About Emotional Intelligence

 Signs of low emotional intelligence include:

-- Getting in lots of arguments with other people
+- Getting into lots of arguments with other people

 - Emotional outbursts